top of page

 Connecting the Silos to the Metrics: When Operations Go Wrong

-The combined effects of these four villains are not abstract problems.
-They are concrete, measurable failures that directly degrade your critical operational metrics:
+The combined effects of these four villains are not abstract administrative hurdles; they are concrete failures that directly degrade critical operational metrics, as visualized in the Operation Metrics data.
+When orchestration is fragmented and visibility is siloed, the entire IT value chain breaks down.

 Operation Metrics gone wrong across silo'd IT teams